Tour de Fleece: Three Tips at the Starting Line

 2. Stay Engaged

 I love watching the Tour de France; the French countryside, entertaining commentators, and competitive spirit (not to mention the outrageous French accents!) draw me back to the wheel every day.
 But you might find guys in spandex riding up hills duller than dishwater.
 Queue up your favorite spinning video—I always recommend Judith or Norman for sheer entertainment, and the Tour de Fleece digital bundle lets you hang out with Beth Smith and Jillian Moreno.
-Or find a good long audiobook.
+Or find a good long audiobook (affiliate link).

 3. Keep Your Wheel Spinning (and have a backup)